Responses

 Writer.write(data)

-Write one body chunk after headers (or send default 200 headers first if not started).
+Write one body chunk, sending default 200 headers first if needed.

 self for chaining.